Super Bowl LIII

-Super Bowl LIII was an American football game played to determine the champion of the National Football League (NFL) for the 2018 season between the American Football Conference (AFC) champion New England Patriots and the National Football Conference (NFC) champion Los Angeles Rams.
-In a rematch of 2001's Super Bowl XXXVI, which had subsequently kickstarted the Patriots Dynasty, the Patriots would again prevail against the Rams, 13-3, becoming the lowest scoring Super Bowl in NFL history.
+Super Bowl LIII was an American football game played to determine the champion of the National Football League (NFL) for the 2018 season.
+The American Football Conference (AFC) champion New England Patriots defeated the National Football Conference (NFC) champion Los Angeles Rams, 13–3.
 The game was played on February 3, 2019, at Mercedes-Benz Stadium in Atlanta and was the first Super Bowl played at the stadium.
-Patriots Wide Receiver, Julian Edelman, who caught 10 passes for 141 yards was named Super Bowl MVP.

-New England, after finishing the regular season with an 11–5 record, advanced to their eleventh Super Bowl appearance, their third in a row, and their ninth under the leadership of head coach Bill Belichick and quarterback Tom Brady.
+The Patriots' victory was their sixth, tying the Pittsburgh Steelers for the most Super Bowl championships.
+New England, after finishing the regular season with an 11–5 record, advanced to their 11th Super Bowl appearance, their third in a row, and their ninth under the leadership of head coach Bill Belichick and quarterback Tom Brady.
 The Rams finished the regular season with a 13–3 record under head coach Sean McVay, the youngest head coach in the Super Bowl at 33, as they advanced to their fourth Super Bowl appearance and their first since relocating back from St. Louis to Los Angeles in 2016.
-It was the thirteenth meeting in a major sports championship between the Greater Los Angeles and Greater Boston areas and the first championship between the two regions in the NFL.
+The two franchises previously met in Super Bowl XXXVI, the first championship won by Belichick and Brady and the beginning of the Patriots dynasty.
+It was the 13th meeting in a major sports championship between the Greater Los Angeles and Greater Boston areas and the first championship between the two regions in the NFL.
 The game also marked the first Super Bowl appearance of a Los Angeles-based team since the Los Angeles Raiders appeared in 1983's Super Bowl XVIII and the Rams' first as a Los Angeles team since 1979's Super Bowl XIV.